bsweger/ml-service-demo/README.md

 ### Running the API locally

-1. From the root of the repo: `cd serve`
+1. From the root of the repo:

-2. Make sure you're in the `serve` virtual environment created above: `source .venv/bin/activate`
-3. Navigate to the directory that contains the FastAPI application: `cd src`
-3. Start the FastAPI server: `uvicorn app:app --host 127.0.01 --port 8080 --reload`
-4. In a browser, access the "healthcheck" route to verify that the API can access the MLflow tracking server: http://localhost:8080/health/
-5. Request a forecast from one of the production models created above:
+    ```bash
+    cd serve
     ```

+2. Make sure you're in the `serve` virtual environment created above:

+    ```bash
+    source .venv/bin/activate
+    ```

+3. Navigate to the directory that contains the FastAPI application:

+    ```bash
+    cd src
+    ```

+4. Start the FastAPI server:

+    ```bash
+    uvicorn app:app --host 127.0.01 --port 8080 --reload
+    ```

+5. In a browser, access the "healthcheck" route to verify that the API can access the MLflow tracking server: http://localhost:8080/health/

+6. Request a forecast from one of the production models created above:

+    ```bash
     curl --request POST --location \
       --url http://127.0.0.1:8080/forecast \
       --header 'content-type: application/json' \